Household Economic Strengthening

 • Rhino:

 The rhino’s weapon is to charge.
 When threatened, it looks for the biggest threat and charges, taking swift control of the situation.
 Getting out of debt can be one of life’s most difficult challenges, but it is also one of the most important things you can ever do.
 Learn from the rhino by charging down your debt as fast as you can.
 Plan and manage your debt.
-Identify the risk, pitfalls, limitations and unforeseen events that affect a budget.
+Identify the risks, pitfalls, limitations, and unforeseen events that affect a budget.
 Explain the consequences of not having a good credit rating.